JKKoffi/abidjan.net_crawler/README.md

 It's possible also to run automatically your scripts under your `OS`, or a cloud.
 For more details visit this page [link](https://towardsdatascience.com/how-to-automate-live-data-to-your-website-with-python-f22b76699674)

+## lauch script with a scheduler

+1. clone this repository
+2. In folder crawl_with_scedule_mac_windows, create a virtual environment
+3. install required packages in `requirements.txt`
+follow instructions given at [lin](https://medium.com/@thabo_65610/three-ways-to-automate-python-via-jupyter-notebook-d14aaa78de9) for your OS, to schedule the task.